Running a business as a sole trader may offer you the structure you want, but it doesn’t afford the protection that a limited company can give you.

 What is a limited company?

-A limited company creates a new corporate person - a legal concept which infers that a corporation may be recognized as having the same legal rights and responsibilities as a real person.
+A limited company creates a new corporate person - a legal concept which infers that a corporation may be recognised as having the same legal rights and responsibilities as a real person.
 Whilst the company can’t make executive decisions and is ultimately owned by shareholders who make the decisions, the company remains its own entity.

 It's the directors who take care of the day-to-day running of a limited company (and they can be one and the same as the shareholders or entirely separate).
 Their duty is to act as the company’s management and carry out shareholders’ requests and action decisions.